Walking Home For Christmas

 - Sign up, create a team and choose to allow anyone to join you.
 Then share the link to your team walk via social media, local groups etc (making sure you have included all the relevant details) to encourage others to join you.

 There is a template poster available on the website for you to rally your friends or workmates.
-You can then encourage them to sign up online at www.WalkingHomeForChristmas.com and get their own Santa hats and vest.
+You can then encourage them to sign up online at www.WalkingHomeForChristmas.com and get their own Santa hats.

 First you need to register to participate.
 Once you have completed sign-up you will have your own Walking Home For Christmas profile page.
 You can then direct people to your unique profile page URL where they can make a donation through our secure payment gateway using a valid debit or credit card or using PayPal.